honeycombio/opentelemetry-collector-workshop/examples/1-otlp/README.md

 Honeycomb supports receiving telemetry data via OpenTelemetry’s native protocol, OTLP, over gRPC and HTTP/protobuf.

-To send trace or metrics data to Honeycomb, you must configure an OTLP exporter, passing in your Honeycomb API Key and dataset as headers:
+To send trace or metrics data to Honeycomb, you must configure an OTLP exporter by passing in your Honeycomb API Key and dataset as headers:

 ```yaml
 exporters: